geotools/geotools/docs/user/library/metadata/logging/java_logging.rst

 Java Util Logging Guidance
 ''''''''''''''''''''''''''

-Logging frameworks mechanism to delegate to java util logging as a backend.
+Logging frameworks mechanism to delegate to ``java.util.logging`` as a backend.

 * SL4J: Add :file:`slf4j-jdk14.jar` to classpath: